cinnamonshut/meeee/README.md

 sarcasm does not work on me Bro i will think ur deadass

 i also REALLY like nightwing / also funfact barry allen is actually my fav character - i just like nightwing a lot becayse idk Nighgwinh

+also i am starting to hide freely / i will unfriend people for no reason. i will ONLY have my siblings (some of their friends) and partner added

 i like to talk a lot cannyountell AHHHH